duckdb/duckdb-web/docs/sql/statements/select.md

 SELECT * FROM t1 JOIN t2 USING(a, b);
 -- use column indexes to select the first and third column from the table "tbl" SELECT #1, #3 FROM tbl;
+-- select all unique cities from the addresses table SELECT DISTINCT city FROM addresses;
 ```

 ### Syntax